-We sat down with a social worker, ex-dean, and current EdTech consultant to discuss the headache that is reaccreditation.
-We dug into her own experiences navigating CSWE re-accreditation while working as a faculty and staff member as well as what she’s seen while being a consultant.
+We sat down with a social worker who has worked in the field providing direct services, in academia managing internship programs, in the tech world working for an internship software company ex-academic, and currently as an EdTech consultant to discuss the headache that is reaccreditation.
+We dug into her own experiences navigating CSWE reaccreditation while working as a faculty and staff member as well as what she’s seen while being a consultant.

 Q: What are the most challenging parts of the re-accreditation process?